 NOTES: The table reports estimated betas of book-to-market sorted portfolios with respect to the market excess return, the growth uncertainty shock, and the cash-flow uncertainty shock.
 In particular, it compares the estimation results of two subsamples.
-One subsample consists of the periods in which the risk sharing condition is good, while the other subsample consists of the periods in which the risk sharing condition is bad.
-The periods of good or bad risk sharing conditions are estimated by using the simplest three-state regime-switching model of the credit spread index.
-The periods of bad risk sharing conditions are those estimated to have high credit spread index level, while the periods of good risk sharing conditions are those estimated to have low credit spread index level.
+One subsample consists of the periods in which the risk sharing condition is good, while the other subsample consists of the periods in which the risk sharing condition is good or bad risk sharing conditions are estimated by using the simplest three-state regime-switching model of the credit spread index.
+The periods of bad risk sharing conditions are those estimated to have low credit spread index level.
 The regression model for estimating the betas is $r{BM,t_m} = a{BM} + \beta{BM,z}(r{M,t} - r{f,t}) + \beta{BM,g}\Delta v{g,t_m} + \beta{BM,c}\Delta v{c,t_m} + \epsilon{BM,t_m}$ , where BM stands for a book-to-market portfolio and $r{BM,t_m}$ is the return of the book-to-market portfolio labeled by BM.
 The reported estimates are obtained by using the ordinary-least-squares method.
 To account for the heteroskedasticity in stock returns, I also use the weighted-least-squares method with inverse market variance to be the weights.
 The estimation results are quite similar, because the regressions are totally separated for different subsamples.
 The heteroskedasticity does not show up significantly and hence not bias the estimation within each subsample.
 The data are monthly from January of 1976 to December 2014.